cheqd/cheqd-node/docs/pool_connection.md

 #### **indy_cheqd_keys_add_random**
 This method implements the logic of creation a key just using `alias`, without specifying any other additional information, like mnemonic.

+Input parameters:

+* `wallet_handle` - integer, which is connected to previously created and opened wallet.
+* `alias` - human-readable representation of alias to user,

 As result, the next structure is expected:
 ```
 {